annspe/connectome_pipeline/README.md

       * q- and s-form are identical.
 If not make them identical (eg. fslorient -qform2sform xx.nii.gz)
       * when providing the 5tt image that it is saved in the subject folder under /processing/t2/Labels/5tt_reg_to_dwi.nii.gz and is registered to the subject diffusion space and meets the MRtrix criteria.
 (5ttcheck command in MRtrix)
       *	when providing a response function (rf) that it must be saved under the current working directory /Group/Comparison/responsemean.
 Depending on the rf, save it as response_sing_wm_mean.txt resp. response_threetiss_wm_mean.txt

+  * In case you want to use the segmentation model for neonatal segmentation:
+      * add ‘resized_atlas_T2.nii.gz’ to your working directory [Link to the file will follow]
+      * add 'neonate_seg_tf2_v4.h5' to your 'pipe_helper' directory [Link to the file will follow]

   * Activate your virtual environment